CSCfi/csc-user-guide/docs/computing/overview.md

 The command reports the owner of the project, title, start and end dates.
-In addition the command prints out the budgeting information for the project: how many billing units have been granted to your project, how much has been used and how much still remain.
+In addition the command prints out the budgeting information for the project: how many billing units have been granted to your project, how many have been used and how many still remain.

-The [disk areas](disk.md) of your projects can be checked with command:
+The [disk areas](disk.md) of your projects can be checked with the command:

 ```text
 csc-workspaces